-Prerequisites: A grade of C- or higher in Precalculus (Math 141).
+Prerequisites: A grade of C- or higher in Calculus II (Math 143).

 Required text: Hughes-Hallett, Gleason, McCallum, et al. Calculus, 6th edition.
 For this class, the single variable edition is sufficient.
-We will cover Chapters 1-6.
+We will cover Chapters 12-18.

-Course objective: This is a first semester calculus course.
-We will learn about functions, their rates of change, derivatives, slopes, secant and tangent lines, continuity, differentiability, and a little bit about integration.
+Course objective: This is a third semester calculus course.
+Its focus is on functions of several variables.
+It extends much of what you know about the differential and integral calculus of single-variable functions to the multivariable context.
 You will develop a good understanding of these topics to allow you to solve computational problems and to present arguments about how and why these techniques work.
 Understanding calculus means not only being able to use it to solve computational problems, but also to be able to explain the basic principles why these techniques work and the mathematical connections among them.
-One objective of the course is for you to be able to give such explanations.
-Website: http://mathcs.slu.edu/~tubai/math142s15.
+One of the goals of this course is for you to be able to give such explanations.

+Website: http://mathcs.slu.edu/~tubai/math244s15.
 I will also use Blackboard Learn to post your grades periodically.